 Your USAA credit card approval odds are high if you have excellent credit, enough income to pay your credit card bill, and relatively little debt.
 You’ll also have high approval odds if you receive a pre-approved offer in the mail.
 Applicants will also need to be 18+ years old with a U.S. mailing address, a USAA membership, and a Social Security Number to get approved.

 It’s worth noting that USAA membership is only available to members of the U.S. military and their family members.
-So before you get excited about USAA credit card offers, make sure you qualify for USAA membership.
+So, before you get excited about USAA credit cards, make sure you qualify for USAA membership.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 .
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.